afterpay/sdk-android/docs/security.md

 ```

 {: .note }
-> It is necessary to keep the certificate PINs updated to ensure pinning will not be bypassed beyond the expiry date of the certificate.
+> It is necessary to keep the certificate pins updated to ensure pinning will not be bypassed beyond the expiry date of the certificate.

 [network-config]: https://developer.android.com/training/articles/security-config#CertificatePinning